Improved thermal area law and quasi-linear time algorithm for quantum Gibbs states: Full proof of Proposition

 Second, we approximate $e^{- \beta_0 H_0}$ by an operator with small Schmidt rank.
 For this purpose, we use the fact that $H_S$, $H_{L_0}$ and $H_{R_0}$ commute with each other, and write $e^{- \beta_0 H_0}=e^{- \beta_0 (H_{L_0}+H_{R_0})}e^{-\beta_0 H_S}$.
 Then, we approximate $e^{-\beta_0 H_S}$ by a low degree polynomial of $H_S$.
 The most straightforward approximation is given by the truncation of the Taylor expansion, which gives a good approximation of $e^{-\beta_0 H_S}$ by taking the polynomial degree as large as $\|\beta_0 H_S\| + \log(1/\delta_0)$ with $\delta_0$ the precision error.
 Unfortunately, we cannot get any improvement of the thermal area law if we utilize the Taylor expansion.

-One of the keys of our proof is to use the following Lemma from Ref.~\cite[Theorem 4.1]{TCS-065}, which allows us to achieve the improved thermal area law: \begin{lemma} Let $\delta_0\in (0,1)$.
+One of the key aspects of our proof is the use of the following Lemma from Ref.~\cite[Theorem 4.1]{TCS-065}, which allows us to achieve the improved thermal area law: \begin{lemma} Let $\delta_0\in (0,1)$.
 For any $m$ satisfying

 (with $c_f=\orderof{1}$) there exists a polynomial $\func_m(x)$ with degree $m$ that satisfies

 When $\beta_0\|H_S\| \gg \log(1/\delta_0)$, the above estimation gives a significantly better polynomial degree than that from the Taylor expansion. \end{lemma}